paypal/nemo-core/README.md

 #### module

 Module must resolve to a require'able module, either via name (in the case it is in your dependency tree) or via path to the file or directory.
-As a convenience, you may use the "path" shortstop handler, which will prepend any value with the `process.env.nemoBaseDir` value.
+As a convenience, you may use the "path" shortstop handler, which will prepend any value with the `process.env.nemoBaseDir` value, or the
+`process.cwd()` valuer if the environment variable is not set.

 #### arguments